 As usual, Artsper guides you through the work of the most important personalities in contemporary art.
 Today, 10 things you must know about Anish Kapoor.

-Anish Kapoor was born in Bombay, India on March 12, 1954.
-He is a British contemporary artist of Indian origin.
+Anish Kapoor was born in Mumbay, India on March 12, 1954.
+He is a British contemporary artist from India.

-In 1973, he decided to become a professional artist and moved to Great Britain, where he studied at the Chelsea School of Art and Design.
+In 1973, he decided to become a professional artist and moved to the United Kingdom, where he studied at Chelsea School of Art and Design.

-The first pieces by Kapoor are in general quite simple, with curved forms and bright colors.
+The first pieces by Kapoor are in general quite simple sculptures, with curved forms and bright colors.

 In the 90s, he started using the red wax so characteristic of his work, evoking blood, human flesh and transfiguration.